Will Marquette cover the spread vs. Wisconsin? Betting Trends, Record ATS

 Marquette vs. Wisconsin: Betting Trends, Record ATS, Home/Road Splits - December 2

-The Wisconsin Badgers (5-2) are underdogs (+3.5) as they attempt to continue a four-game winning streak when they host the No. 3 Marquette Golden Eagles (6-1) at 12:30 PM ET on Saturday, December 2, 2023 at Kohl Center.
-The contest airs on FOX.
-The over/under is 139.5 in the matchup.
+The Wisconsin Badgers (5-2) are 3.5-point underdogs as they look to continue a three-game home win streak when they square off against the No. 3 Marquette Golden Eagles (6-1) on Saturday, December 2, 2023 at Kohl Center.
+The matchup airs at 12:30 PM ET on FOX.
+The matchup's over/under is set at 139.5.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!